Tiger767/Spiralflow/docs.md

 - `name`: Name of the chat flow.
 - `chat_flow`: Chat flow.
-- `input_varnames_map`: Optional dictionary of input variable names to map to the chat flow.
+- `input_varnames_remap`: Optional dictionary of input variable names to remap to the chat flow.
-- `output_varnames_map`: Optional dictionary of output variable names to map to the chat flow.
+- `output_varnames_remap`: Optional dictionary of output variable names to remap to the chat flow.
-- `input_chat_history_map`: Optional list of dictionaries of input chat history metadata to map to the chat flow.
+- `input_chat_history_remap`: Optional list of dictionaries of input chat history metadata to remap to the chat flow.

 <a id="flow.ChatFlowManager.ChatFlowNode.flow"></a>